Marcus Vinicius D'Almeida: Career

 In February 2023, he became the first Brazilian to lead the world archery ranking in his category, the recurve bow.
 On May, he won his second title at a stage of the Archery World Cup with a win on the second stage in Shanghai.
 On August, at the 2023 World Archery Championships in Berlin, D'Almeida went on to win his second World Championships medal, with a bronze, defeating 6–4 Indonesia's Arif Dwi Pangestu.
 Two weeks later, he won a bronze medal at the 4th stage of the 2023 Archery World Cup in Paris and, onde 10 September, he won another gold medal on the Final World Cup stage in Hermosillo, Mexico, defeating at the final south korean Lee Woo-seok 6–4, the most important title of his career.

 D'Almeida was named the best archer of the year in the world in 2023, by World Archery Federation.
 He also won the Brazilian Olympic Committee award for the best athlete in the country in 2023.

 In June 2024, 1 month before the Olympics, he obtained a silver medal at the World Cup stage that took place in Antalya, Turkey, losing the final to South Korean three-time world champion Kim Woo-jin in the "tiebreaker arrow".

 At the 2024 Olympic Games in Paris, he had problems in the ranking phase and qualified only in 17th place.
 This caused an "early final" between Marcus, number 1 in the world, and South Korean Kim Woo-Jin, number 2 in the world, to take place in the round of 16.
 Kim Woo-Jin was practically perfect, hitting almost all of his arrows in the center of the target, beating Marcus 7–1 and subsequently becoming the gold medalist of the competition.

 In September 2025, at the 2025 World Archery Championships, he secured a rematch against South Korea's Kim Woo-Jin, eliminating his rival 6-4 in the third round, in the opponent's own homeland.
 He ended up winning the silver medal, his third in the world championships.
-He also led Brazil Men's Team to an unprecedented 4th-place finish in the tournament - Brazil even played for bronze against Japan.
+He also led Brazil to a fourth place finish in the team event, losing to Japan in the bronze medal match.